-Doubts linger after U.S. and China sign initial trade deal
+Concerns linger after U.S. and China sign initial trade deal

 “We’ve already begun discussions on a Phase 2 deal,” Vice President Mike Pence said in a Fox Business Network interview.

-Reporting by Ryan Woo, Jeff Mason, Andrea Shalal and Dave Lawder; Additional reporting by Echo Wang, Lisa Lambert, Susan Heavey Lisa Lambert and Doina Chiacu in Washington, Tim Aeppel in New York, Mark Weinraub in Chicago, Se Young Lee and Stella Qui in Beijing and Tim Hepher in Paris; Writing by Lincoln Feast; Editing by Michael Perry
+Reporting by Ryan Woo, Jeff Mason, Andrea Shalal and Dave Lawder; Additional reporting by Echo Wang, Lisa Lambert, Susan Heavey Lisa Lambert and Doina Chiacu in Washington, Tim Aeppel in New York, Mark Weinraub in Chicago, Se Young Lee and Stella Qui in Beijing and Tim Hepher in Paris; Writing by Michael Perry; Editing by Lincoln Feast